 Wind Orchids are very strong plants and are quite easy to grow.
-They enjoy medium light conditions (no direct sun) and can tolerate temperatures from 32 to 100 °F (0 to 38 °C).
+They enjoy medium light conditions (no direct sun) and tolerate temperatures from 32 to 100 °F (0 to 38 °C).
 Ideal temperatures would be 60°F (16°C) at night, with a daytime temp in the mid-'70s.

 Wind Orchids can grow in almost any substrate as long as they get good moisture to the roots with good airflow.
 They can grow in sphagnum moss, bark, bare-root in baskets, and mounted on cork slabs.
 Repotting is best done once per year in early spring, which is usually just before or as they are coming out of their winter dormancy.
 To create the sphagnum mound, long fiber sphagnum moss works best.

 - Back to genus Vanda